Pastranomy: Close To Katz's Home Made Pastrami Recipe

-I have never duplicated Katz's pastrami, even though I pumped Chef Kenny Kohn for tips on technique, but I've come mighty durn close.
+Whether I have their method down or not, I've come mighty durn close in taste.
 That's what it looks like above.
 It is complex and smoky, but not in the way that other smoked meats are smoky.
 The smoke is not overt.
 It is blended in thoroughly.
 It is highly seasoned, but the black pepper and coriander rub is never domineering, and swimming across all your buds are a range of other herbs and spices.
 That's because pastrami is probably the most complicated process on this website.
-We start by soaking the beef for a week in a highly seasoned brine/cure to make corned beef.
-Then we soak it in plain water to remove excess salt.
-Then we rub it and let them nestle in for a few days, then we smoke it, then we chill it, and finally we steam it.
-Whew!
+But you can handle it.
+Here's a video.

 Culinary historians believe the highly seasoned, smoked, juicy, bright pink beef in a dark robe, was invented by poor Jews in schtetls (a Yiddish to English dictionary is below) in Romania where it may have been made from goose or duck meat.
 Today some avant garde chefs are returning to that tradition, even making it from salmon, turkey, or other cuts of beef, like round.
 Without refrigeration, meat spoiled quickly, so they rubbed it heavily with salt and pepper and other spices, and smoked it.
 This both tenderized it, flavored it, and helped it keep longer.
 Today, most pastrami is made from beef brisket or navel (a.k.a. plate), tough, stringy, fatty, cheap cuts.
 The process turns it tender and succulent.